Top E-commerce Marketing Strategy Fails and How to Avoid Them

 1) What does your product do for your customer?
 What problem does it solve for them?

 2) Who has this problem?
-What is their gender, age, education, business or occupation?
+What is their gender, age, education, business, or occupation?
 What are their work and personal situations?
 Where are they geographically located?

 3) What specific benefits is this person looking for?

-4) When, how and where does this person go when they are looking to buy this kind of product or service?
+4) When, how, and where does this person go when they are looking to buy this kind of product or service?

 5. Unclear Value Proposition

-6. Are You Following the 70-20-10 rule for your Digital Media Investments?
+6. Are you following the 70-20-10 rule for your digital media investments?

-Avoid this by following the 70:20:10 rule, that is:
+Avoid this by following the 70:20:10 rule, which is:

 – Be guided in 70% of your decision based on your own knowledge and experience; and